jantman/3d-printed-things/README.md

 [air-connector-dust-cover/](air-connector-dust-cover/) - A dust cover for standard 1/4" Industrial (a.k.a "I/M" or "Milton M-style" or "Type D") air tool connectors.

+## Cabinet Spacer

+[cabinet-spacer/](cabinet-spacer/) - Spacer for assembling cabinets that need a 9/16" gap maintained between them.

 ## Dremel Grinding Stone Holder

 [dremel-grinding-stone-holder/](dremel-grinding-stone-holder/) - A block with holes in it, to hold a set of 56 1/8" (3mm) shaft grinding stones, such as for a Dremel tool.
 Designed for stones up to 12mm (~1/2") diameter.